ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

 Confirm RC Transmitter Input
 ============================

-Keep the plane level in FBWA mode and command the following inputs:
+Keep the plane level in FBWA mode and command the following inputs by moving the sticks on your transmitter:

 .. raw:: html